-The bill permits state educational institutions and municipal universities in Kansas to form affiliations with technical colleges and community colleges, contingent upon approval from the state board of regents or the governing body of the municipal university, as well as a majority vote from the governing body of the technical or community college.
-This affiliation allows the technical or community college to change its official designation and transfers most powers and duties from the college's governing body to the affiliating institution, while retaining the taxing authority for community colleges.
-An industry advisory board is established to ensure educational programs meet industry needs, with board members appointed by the president or chancellor of the affiliating institution.
+The bill permits state educational institutions and municipal universities in Kansas to affiliate with technical colleges and community colleges, contingent upon approval from the state board of regents and a majority vote from the governing body of the college.
+This affiliation allows the technical or community college to change its official designation and transfers most powers and duties to the affiliating institution, while the community colleges retain their taxing authority.
+The governing body of the technical or community college will act as an industry advisory board to the president or chancellor of the affiliating institution, ensuring that educational programs are aligned with industry needs.

-Additionally, the bill outlines provisions for student admissions into affiliated colleges, stating that certain students will not be subject to standard admission requirements, and ensures that both technical and community colleges remain eligible for state funding.
-It clarifies that the affiliation will not impact existing contracts or legal proceedings and includes definitions for key terms such as "affiliation," "community college," and "technical college."
-The bill also amends existing laws related to career technical education capital outlay aid, specifying eligible institutions and clarifying definitions for "municipal university" and "state educational institution."
-Furthermore, it establishes that state educational institutions are separate state agencies managed by the board of regents, which has the authority to make contracts and adopt policies, while prohibiting the closure, combination, or merger of any state educational institution without legislative authorization.
+Furthermore, the bill outlines provisions for student admissions into affiliated colleges, stating that certain students will be exempt from standard admission requirements.
+It guarantees that both technical colleges and community colleges will remain eligible for state funding and clarifies that the affiliation will not impact existing contracts or legal proceedings.
+The bill also amends existing statutes to define terms related to the affiliation process and the roles of the advisory board, while addressing personnel matters during the transition.
+Additionally, it establishes that state educational institutions are separate entities managed by the board of regents, which has the authority to make contracts and adopt regulations, while prohibiting the closure, combination, or merger of any state educational institution without legislative authorization.

 Statutes affected: As introduced: 74-32, 71-1802, 72-3810, 76-712